 Taking a daily evening walk can help you get or keep fit, and can help improve your mental health during the COVID-19 pandemic.

-No-one could deny that 2020 was an extremely challenging year due to the COVID-19 pandemic.
-One of the significant consequences – reported in many countries – is a marked decline in people’s mental health.
+These are challenging times for us all.
+One of the significant consequences – reported in many countries – is a marked decline in people’s mental health due to the COVID-19 pandemic.
 Lockdown, isolation, illness, bereavement, concerns over financial security, job losses … are all contributing to anxiety, insomnia, depression, and suicidal thoughts.
 As a result, calls to mental health helplines have risen.
 Prescriptions for antidepressants have reached an all-time high.
 At the same time, over-stretched health services are unable to provide essential and potentially life-saving talking therapies.

 I am no mental health specialist.
 However, over the years I have suffered from black clouds of depression.
 I’ve received my fair share of colorful pills and helpful therapists.
 I also am totally convinced that regular exercise – in my case walking and cycling – has a significant, positive impact on my mood.

 I’m not saying anything new.
 The benefits of regular exercise are well-known.
 Way before the appearance of the coronavirus I published a post here on the Health Benefits of Hiking.
 It listed no fewer than 23 ways that hiking makes you healthier.
 While some of these are purely physical benefits such as strengthened muscles, increased bone density, enhanced cardiovascular health, cleaner lungs etc., many of them refer to mental health benefits such as reduced tension, decreased anxiety, and improved mood.